jjmirwaldjr/Waste-Tracker/README.md

 - Updated the `exportHoursDataToExcel` function to handle special characters in cell data properly.
 - Added accessibility enhancements with ARIA labels for form inputs.
 - Ensured remove button persistency by refreshing data models after deletion.

+#### Version 1.04 (Current)
+- Introduced the "Product Profiler Tool" tab for extracting specific sections from uploaded PDFs.
+- Integrated PDF.js to parse and extract sections 1, 2, 3, 9, 10, 13, and 14 from PDF files.
+- Added error handling for unsupported file types and missing sections in PDFs.
+- Improved debug logging to trace PDF processing and tab switching.
+- Updated `index.html`, `profiler.js`, and `style.css` to support the new feature.